In the last chapter, we gave each

 In CSS, the correct order is called cascade order, and it is based on the rule’s selector, with file order as a tie breaker.
 This system allows more specific rules to override more general ones, so that you can have a browser style sheet, a site-wide style sheet, and maybe a special style sheet for a specific web page, all co-existing.

-Since our browser only has tag selectors, our cascade order just counts them:
+Since our browser only has tag selectors, cascade order just counts them:

 class TagSelector: